-After over a year of scandal, corruption allegations and an arrest failed to oust him from his position, the Ashdod Port Union Chief Allon Hassan announced Thursday that he will not seek reelection.
+After more than a year of scandal, corruption allegations and an arrest failed to oust him from his position, Ashdod Port union chief Alon Hassan announced Thursday that he will not seek reelection.

-"It's no secret that these days I am fighting a tough war for my name that consumes most hours of my day, and a lot of energy.
-It is beyong my ability at this point to protect and work for the workers, so I have made the decision" not to run, he said.
+“It’s no secret that these days I am fighting a tough war for my name that consumes most hours of my day and a lot of energy.
+It is beyond my ability at this point to protect and work for the workers, so I have made the decision” not to run, he said.

-In October, police recommended prosecuting him, and he is currently awaiting a possible indictment.
-Around the same time, a motorcyclist fired at the state’s witness in case at point blank range in Kfar Saba, though nobody was harmed.
+In October, police recommended prosecuting him, and he is awaiting a possible indictment.
+Around the same time, a motorcyclist fired at the state’s witness in the case from point blank range in Kfar Saba; nobody was wounded.

-The entire saga began last summer, when Channel 2 reported on Hassan's shady dealings in an in-depth television special.
-Hassan temporarily suspended himself, but then Histadrut Chairman Ofer Eini allowed him to return to his position after two months, citing an internal investigation.
+The saga began last summer, when Channel 2 reported on Hassan’s allegedly shady dealings in an in-depth television special.
+Hassan temporarily suspended himself, but then-Histadrut labor federation chairman Ofer Eini allowed him to return to his position after two months, citing an internal investigation.